santoshilam/Discipline_Specific_Guidance_for_DMPs/content/3_chapter/chapter3.md

 ### Data collection

 The discovery of current work/life setups will be done by surveying social media, and collect images/description of "new workspaces", as well as existing academic literature.
+This leads to the design of test environments that participants are asked to evaluate.

-Focus group approach will be used to collect feedback/reflections on the different uses, and setups.
+Focus group approach will be used to collect feedback/reflections on the different interior arrangement.
 The suggested designs of the work/life spaces will be done in 3D, with a supported platform allowing for VR tools to be used.

+The data collected during this experiment is summarized below:
 - Social media images, from various sources, with various copyrights
 - Online focus group session
 -   voice recording